camotoad/shopifyDevInternChallenge/README.md

-#Shopify Developer Intern Challenge Winter 2022
+# Shopify Developer Intern Challenge Winter 2022

-##Getting started
+## Getting started
 Run `pip install -r requirements.txt` to install dependencies

 After all the dependencies are installed, navigate to ImgRepo/__init__.py and change the secret key to any secret key you'd like.
 Alternatively, you can create an environment variable named "SK_FlaskBlog" and not have to change any files.

-##Running the app
+## Running the app
-you can run `run.py` and connect to localhost:5000 or http://127.0.0.1:5000/
+you can run `run.py` and connect to localhost:5000 or http://127.0.0.1:5000/ on your browser

 Functionalities:
 * See images